juhikushwah/MicrosoftPowerApps_DemoData/README.md

 # MicrosoftPowerApps_DemoData

 Data for automation and image processing.
+It includes the data I used for training to build a PowerApp.